kingometal/ising/README.md

 At this point I have no idea of how to write a README

 # Description
+The purpose of the program is to visualize the ising model.
+The program simulates the ising model on a rectangular lattice of variable size.
+The lattice nodes are called "fields" here.
+It visualizes the ising model and shows the current temperature, magnetic field and magnetization.

-The program stores mean magnetization into the file m.out
+The propagation of mean magnetization is stored into the file m.out

-The program stores mean magnetization values per field (a field is one node in the ising lattice), which can be displayed by pressing "m" and reset by pressing "c"
+Mean magnetization values per field are stored internally, and can be displayed by pressing "m"(toggle-key) and reset by pressing "c".

 # List of the hotkeys: